Fraunhofer-IIS/fmugym/README.md

 pip install notebook
 ```

-As reinforcement learning libraries, we tested Stable Baselines3 and SKRL.
+As RL libraries, we tested Stable Baselines3 and SKRL.
 To install Stable Baselines3, run the following command:
 ```bash
 pip install stable-baselines3
 ```